VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_resources.rst

         --strategy direct \
         --resources '{"cpu_millis": 250, "memory": "512Mi"}'

-``--resources`` takes a JSON string representing its value.
+``--resources`` takes a JSON string representing its values.
 The Python API documentation for :ref:`update-resources` contains a JSON-equivalent example for the object.